Finding the Universe

 Our advice therefore, is to use your contactless card for London travel if the five points above don’t apply to you.
 It’s easy and convenient, you don’t need to worry about recharging it, and you benefit from daily and weekly caps for travel, meaning it will likely be cheaper than the other options in nearly every case faced by most visitors to London.

-Two tips for using your card
+Tips for using your payment method

-First, once you have picked your payment method, be that contactless, Oyster or a smartphone payment system – make sure you stick to it, and only swipe that payment method on the reader!
+Once you have picked your payment method, be that contactless, Oyster or a smartphone payment system – make sure you stick to it, and only swipe that payment method on the reader!
 If you hold two payment methods near the terminal, it will randomly pick one of them, meaning you could be double charged if you don’t touch out with the same card.

-Second, we highly recommend you register your payment method online with TfL.
+We also highly recommend you register your payment method online with TfL.
 This has multiple benefits, including being able to keep track of your spending, and in the case of an Oyster card, you can reclaim and funds on it if you lose it!

 Further Reading

-We have plenty of further reading to help you plan your trip to London, both content we’ve created based on our experiences, and third party content we think you’ll find useful.
+We have plenty of further reading to help you plan your trip to London, both content we’ve created based on our experiences, and third-party content we think you’ll find useful.

-• Our detailed guide to public transport in London
+- Our detailed guide to public transport in London

-• The official TfL website, which will give you information on tickets, routes and any updates to services in the forms of delays or cancellations
+- The official TfL website, which will give you information on tickets, routes and any updates to services in the forms of delays or cancellations

-• Jess’s detailed guide to the London pass, which will help you decide if this is a good way for you to save money on your London sight-seeing.
+- Jess’s detailed guide to the London pass, which will help you decide if this is a good way for you to save money on your London sight-seeing.
 The London Pass has a package option to include a Oyster Card and currently also includes Hop-on, Hop-off bus passes, which can be a great transport option.

-• My guides for London must do’s in one day, as well as a detailed two day London itinerary.
+- My guides for London must do’s in one day, as well as a detailed two day London itinerary.
 If you have longer in London, we also have a detailed six day London itinerary

-• Harry Potter fans will want to check out our guide to the key Harry Potter filming locations in London
+- Harry Potter fans will want to check out our guide to the key Harry Potter filming locations in London

-• Jess’s guide to a 1-day walking tour of the highlights of London.
+- Jess’s guide to a 1-day walking tour of the highlights of London.

-• The Eyewitness Travel Guide to London, which has all sorts of information within, including more itineraries and ideas for your trip
+- The Eyewitness Travel Guide to London, which has all sorts of information within, including more itineraries and ideas for your trip

-• Rick Steve’s London 2016 guide, the #1 bestseller on Amazon for UK travel guides, and always an excellent source of relevant information
+- Rick Steve’s London guide, the #1 bestseller on Amazon for UK travel guides, and always an excellent source of relevant information

 And that sums up our post on the best way to pay for public transport in London!
 As always, if you’ve got any comments or thoughts, let us know in the comments below!